Upcoming Lughnasadh class: 7.27.2022

 - and looking at what could be sacrificed in our lives

-Many of the deities and heroes worshiped at this time of year are warriors, leaders, and light-bringers, such as the Irish Lugh, Egyptian Hatshepsut, and Greek Prometheus.
 A sacrifice does not always entail blood, however.
-It is just as appropriate to the season to offer our “sins” or our “shadow” to be sacrificed: our prejudices, our unhealthy habits, our lazy ways of thinking, our fear, our insecurities, our shame—the “dross” in us that holds us back from being a “light-bringer.”
+It is just as appropriate to the season to offer our “sins” or our “shadow” to be sacrificed.
+Our prejudices, our unhealthy habits, our lazy ways of thinking, our fear, our insecurities, our shame—the “dross” in us that holds us back from being a “light-bringer.”

 We each carry a sacred fire in us that could light up the world if we could share it, but it is often buried under doubt, insecurities, and fear.
 What is holding you back from being a source of light to your community?
 What’s holding back the people around you?

-There’s one other element to this holiday: Death.
+Above all, there’s one other element to this holiday: Death.
 This is the last six weeks of the Sun’s full power, and after this, the days get shorter and colder.
 Crom Dubh, the “Dark Crooked One” of Irish myth, has his holy day at this time too.
 Like the dark spot on the bright side of the Yin-Yang symbol, Crom arrives in the heart of the heat and Sun to remind you, this is finite.

 The Wheel turns.